G-Rath/osv-detector/README.md

 commits which means the detector can report false positives when using git-based dependencies.

-You can disable using the offline databases by passing `--use-dbs=false`.
+You can disable dynamically loading the ecosystem databases by passing `--use-dbs=false`.

 You can also have the detector use the `osv.dev` API to check for known vulnerabilities by supplying the `--use-api` flag.
 The API is very fast,